Jamie Foxx: Career

-1989–2003: Beginnings and acting debut
+1989–2003: Standup, sitcom, and acting debut

 Foxx first told jokes at a comedy club's open mic night in 1989, after accepting a girlfriend's dare.
 When he found that female comedians were often called first to perform, he chose the stage name of Jamie Foxx, which he felt was ambiguous enough to disallow any biases, with his surname being a tribute to the black comedian Redd Foxx.
-Foxx joined the cast of In Living Color in 1991, where his recurrent character Wanda also shared a name with Redd's friend and co-worker, LaWanda Page.
-Following a recurring role in the comedy-drama sitcom Roc, Foxx went on to star in his own sitcom The Jamie Foxx Show, from 1996 to 2001, and he also produced through his company Foxx Hole Productions.
+Foxx joined the cast of In Living Color in 1991, where his recurrent character Wanda's name resembled the name of Redd's friend and co-worker LaWanda Page.
+Following a recurring role in the comedy-drama sitcom Roc, Foxx went on to star in his own sitcom The Jamie Foxx Show, from 1996 to 2001, which he also co-created and produced through his company Foxx Hole Productions and was aired on the WB network as he portrayed Jamie King and also did uncredited performances of reporter Tyrone Koppel.

 Foxx made his film debut in the 1992 comedy Toys.
 His first dramatic role came in Oliver Stone's 1999 film Any Given Sunday, where he was cast as a hard-partying quarterback, partly because of his own football background.
 During filming, Foxx fought with costar LL Cool J.

 In 2001, Foxx starred opposite Will Smith in Michael Mann's biographical drama Ali.
-Three years later, Foxx played taxi driver Max Durocher in the Mann film Collateral alongside Tom Cruise, for which he received outstanding reviews and a nomination for the Academy Award for Best Supporting Actor.
+Three years later, Foxx played taxi driver Max Durocher in the Mann film Collateral alongside Tom Cruise, for which he received outstanding reviews.
+Critic Roger Ebert praised Foxx's performance, stating that, "Jamie Foxx's work is a revelation.
+I've thought of him in terms of comedy ("Booty Call", "Breakin' all the Rules"), but here he steps into a dramatic lead and is always convincing and involving".
+He went on to receive a nomination for the Academy Award for Best Supporting Actor for his performance.

 In 1994, Foxx released an album (on the Fox record label) entitled Peep This, which was not commercially successful.
 In 2003, Foxx made a cameo in Benzino's music video for "Would You", which features LisaRaye McCoy and Mario Winans.